jmurty/xml4h/docs/builder.rst

 .. note::

-   It is a good idea to wrap the ``xml4h.builder`` method call and all following chained methods in parentheses, so you don't need to put backslash (\\) characters at the end of every line.
+   It is a good idea to wrap the :func:`~xml4h.builder` function call and all following chained methods in parentheses, so you don't need to put backslash (\\) characters at the end of every line.

-The code above introduces a very important builder method: ``up()``.
+The code above introduces a very important builder method:
+:meth:`~xml4h.builder.Builder.up`.
 This method returns a builder instance representing the current element's parent, or indeed any ancestor.

 Without the ``up()`` method every child element a builder created would leave you deeper in the document structure with no way to return to prior elements